 Planning a wedding in a dream location has never been as popular as it was this past decade.
 Getting married on a beach, in the mountains far from home or historical forts, has become more normal than ever before, with guests shelling out money for a gift as well as a plane ticket.

-Contrary to popular belief, destination weddings are not just easy on your pockets, but also end up posing as a great bonding exercise for the family.
+Contrary to popular belief, destination weddings are not just easy on your pockets but also end up posing as a great bonding exercise for the family.
 Modern-age couples are making bold choices with destination weddings.
-If editing your guest list is required to make your dream destination happen, so be it—smaller weddings are also generating buzz as top wedding trend for 2020.
+If editing your guest list is required to make your dream destination happen, so be it—smaller weddings are also generating buzz as a top wedding trend for 2020.